-The battery performance of your Mac should be a priority.
+The power System of Your Mac should be a priority.
 If the battery performance begins to lag and the charge doesn’t last for more than a short few hours, you’ll have to plug in your Mac to a power supply and sacrifice portability.
 Simply put, you’ll be tethered to a wall.

 Unfortunately, all batteries are going to show their age sooner or later after they’ve completed a certain number of charge cycles.
 Luckily, many batteries in Macs can be replaced when the original battery has exhausted its charge cycles.
 Most branded batteries already come with a 30% pre-charge.